ThinkDataEd/curriculum/docs/unit2/lesson14.md

 18. Ask the students:

-    100. Why do we shuffle the survivor/victim strips and not the fare strips? <span style="color:grey">***We want to know if the price someone paid for his/her ticket affects whether or not he/she survived.
+    100. Why do we shuffle the survivor/victim strips and not the fare strips? <span style="color:grey">***Answer: We want to know if the price someone paid for his/her ticket affects whether or not he/she survived.
     So, when we shuffle, we assume that fare price has nothing to do with survival, so the prices should be irrelevant.***</span>

-    100. What do you think the median fare difference of our shuffled groups will be? <span style="color:grey">***The median fare difference of the shuffled groups should be close to 0, meaning that there should be NO difference in fare price for the survivors and the victims.
+    100. What do you think the median fare difference of our shuffled groups will be? <span style="color:grey">***Answer: The median fare difference of the shuffled groups should be close to 0, meaning that there should be NO difference in fare price for the survivors and the victims.
 Everyone would have the same chances of surviving, regardless of their ticket price.***</span>